 immediately north of Safeway at 1901

 Grand Ave., Glenwood Springs.
 All meetings are from 10:00 am to 12:00 noon and are held on a Saturday.
-Upcoming dates are: October 14 and November 11.
+Upcoming dates are: November 11 (more to be determined).

 TUESDAY MORNING BREAKFASTS

 Tuesday morning hams gather at the Glenwood Springs Village Inn (102 West 6th Street) for breakfast

 and conversation.
 Due to traffic being rerouted for finishing the new bridge, we've made a temporary time change and will meet at 9:00 am.
 We usually have 10-12 hams but had 19 at the August 15 meeting - just look for the loud

 group having lots of fun!

 Time: 8:30 p.m. local time Frequencies: Check in on 146.88, 146.67 or 447.1 (click here for offset and PL details).
 Also linked to Echolink via N0SWE-R

 (#243117)/ IRLP (#7287).